ortus-docs/testbox-docs/primers/specs.md

 }
 ```

-<h3 style="color:grey">They are closures Ma!</h3>
+##They are closures Ma!

-Since the implementations of the describe() and it() functions are closures, they can contain executable code that is necessary to implement the test.
-All ColdFusion rules of scoping apply to [closures](http://help.adobe.com/en_US/ColdFusion/10.0/Developing/WSe61e35da8d31851842acbba1353e848b35-8000.html), so please remember them.
-We recommend always using the variables scope for easy access and distinction.
+Since the implementations of the `describe()` and `it()` functions are closures, they can contain executable code that is necessary to implement the test.
+All CFML rules of scoping apply to [closures](http://help.adobe.com/en_US/ColdFusion/10.0/Developing/WSe61e35da8d31851842acbba1353e848b35-8000.html), so please remember them.
+We recommend always using the `variables` scope for easy access and distinction.

 ```javascript
 function run(){